 Tithing is a biblical concept, rooted in our grateful response to God.
 Tithing means that we recognize that our resources are a gift from God and that we should make a grateful return to him.
 Practically, we do this by fulfilling the Church's precept to support the needs of the Church and the poor.

-A traditional way of tithing is to give 5% of one's income to the parish and 5% to other charities.
+Traditionally, tithing means 10% of gross income.
+Our diocese suggests giving 8% to the parish and 2% to other charities.
 Those who make this sacrificial gift often come to recognize that God is not outdone in generosity.
 Tithing is an expression of our responsibility as parishioners to care for our parish and assist in its mission.

 How can I give to St. Brendan Parish?